R. Martin (Marty) Roop, II

 Research

 Brucellosis is one of the world’s leading zoonotic infections.
-Brucella strains survive and replicate in host macrophages, causing chronic infections which can produce abortion and infertility in animals and a debilitating condition known as “undulant fever” in humans.
+Brucella strains survive and replicate in host macrophages, causing chronic infections which can produce abortion and infertility in animals and a debilitating condition known as ‘undulant fever’ in humans.
 Unfortunately, the mechanisms by which the brucellae establish and maintain their long-term residence in host macrophages are presently unknown.
-The goal of the research being performed in our laboratory is to define the roles of individual gene products in allowing these bacteria to sustain their intracellular persistence in host macrophages.
+In collaboration with Daniel Martin and Ian Barton, our lab is working to define the roles of individual gene products in allowing these bacteria to sustain their intracellular persistence in host macrophages.

 Selected Publications

 Johnsrude, M. J., J. E. Pitzer, D. W. Martin, and R. M. Roop II.
 2019.
 The cation diffusion family protein EmfA confers resistance to manganese toxicity in Brucella abortus 2308 and is an essential virulence determinant in mice.
 J. Bacteriol.
-202:(in press).
+202:e00357-19.

 Pirone, L., J. E. Pitzer, G. D’Abrosca, R. Fattorusso, G. Malgieri, E. M. Pedone, P. V. Pedone, R. M. Roop II, and I. Baglivo.
 2018.
 Identifying the region responsible for Brucella abortus MucR higher-order oligomer formation and examining its role in gene regulation.
 Sci Rep 8:e17238.